CoalTrain1618/Milestone_P1/README.md

 ![Walk Cards](./assets/images/website-features/walkCard.png)

-* Enable visitors to browse available walks and view essential walk information and a visualisation of the walk.
+- Enables visitors to browse available walks and view essential walk information and a visualisation of the walk.

-* Gives visitors a convenient and informative overview of upcoming walks while promoting visitors' familiarity with each walk.
+- Gives visitors a convenient and informative overview of upcoming walks while promoting visitors' familiarity with each walk.

-The big stuff card is for big organised walks.
+The 'Big Stuff' card is for big organised walks.

 ![Big Stuff card](./assets/images/website-features/bigStuffCard.png)